ankschoubey/blog/src/content/post/life-blog/20-leadership.md

 A person who chooses to be a leader regardless of their position in the organization.

 He/She

 - sees a problem and proposes a solution
 - takes on responsibilities
 - delivers on them
 - disagrees with a process/method/idea when it is needed but provides proper reasoning and is ready to discuss over it if needed
 - debates and let's the best idea win

 If someone is stuck, he/she helps them and doesn't just leave them i.e he/she is a good team member.

 Treats everyone the same regardless of their title.

-***
+---

-*It is fun to see people's behavior around you and think about what type of leader they are.*
+_It is fun to see people's behavior around you and think about what type of leader they are._